 After having lunch in Chhukung, our climbing leader will check our items of equipment in order to make sure that they are in a good working condition.
 If not, we may have to hire another set of equipment.
 In that case, the climbing leader will help us find the best pieces.
 Chhukung is the best place for hiring equipment for Peak climbing.
 After sorting it out, we descend to Dingboche to spend the night.

 From Lobuche, we trek towards Lobuche base camp.
 After walking some distance on relatively flatter plane, the path to the Lobuche Base Camp gets steeper and rocky.
 We move forward along the Lobuche Glacier while enjoying great views of Ama Dablam, Cholatse, Pokalde, Thamserku, Kantega and other Himalayas.
-Overnight in Lobuche East Base Camp.
-(B,L,D)
+From the base camp, we continue on a rocky moraine path to reach the High Camp.
+After reaching there, we set up our camp, take lunch and rest.
+For the climb, we usually will be climbing on rock surface for up to around 5770m.
+After that, we climb on ice and use ropes when necessary.
+However, the use of the rope and the length depends upon the season and the crevasses.
+Fixed rope is used most of the times whereas man rope is used when required.
+The climbing leaders will decide what is best for when.
+Overnight in Lobuche East High Camp.

 Pre-Climb Training: Our guides will provide training on peak climbing techniques and the proper ways of using climbing gears such as the ice axe, climbing boots and crampons, harness, ascender, etc. The training will also include using ropes to go up and down.
 We strongly believe that the training experience will boost your confidence and climbing skills to increase the chances of scaling the summit as well as to fully enjoy the experience.